 After a half hour of zazen, we will begin three sections with bowing, chanting, and circumambulating.
 We will chant the Kannon sutra in English and Japanese a total of 108 times, recite the mantra of Kanzeon (“Praise to Kannon bodhisattva”) 108 times, and chant the Lotus Sutra Scripture of Kanzeon Bodhisattva and the Dharani of Avalokitesvara three times each.
 By the end of the ceremony, we will have made 108 prostrations.
 In addition, there will be special readings and a vigorous Rinzai-style chanting of the Kanzeon in Japanese.

 Even if you are unable to do prostrations, you can still participate by making standing or partial bows.
 Members and their families, as well as friends of the Center and non-members are all invited to participate via Zoom.
 Anyone who wishes to pay homage to Kannon Bodhisattva is most welcome to attend.

 A few notes about the ceremony:

 Dedication—Everyone is invited to dedicate the merit of this ceremony to anyone or anywhere they wish.
 There will be a table for names of those to whom the ceremony is being dedicated.
 Since the ceremony is via Zoom, you will need to enter the information on this page well ahead of the ceremony so that the cards can be made.
-(The dedication is no longer available as the cards have been printed.
-You can make a card for your home altar instead.)

 Home Altar Figures—Due to the pandemic, we will not be able to place figures from people's homes on the altar, so the altar will be smaller this year.
 Instead, you are encouraged to make a Kannon altar in your own home.